~Kapitel des Vogels~

 "Did a duck really do all that?"

-Ahiru was thoroughly embarrassed at the revelation, and scrambled into the crowd, trying to hide, but the crowd separated around her, leaving her exposed to their surprised eyes.
+Ahiru was thoroughly embarrassed at the revelation, and she scrambled into the crowd, trying to hide.
+But the crowd separated around her, leaving her exposed to their astonished eyes.

 But their reaction turned from surprise to delight.